LearnDSML/blog/_posts/2020-06-04-Data-Science-Python.md

 ---

 # Python Data Science Tutorials
-- This repo contains a curated list of Python tutorials for Data Science, NLP and Machine Learning.
+- This contains a curated list of Python tutorials for Data Science, NLP and Machine Learning.

 ## The Python Language
 - [Python 3 in one picture](https://fossbytes.com/wp-content/uploads/2015/09/python-3-in-one-pic.png)